dcartwright07/positively-blackford/README.md

-# Positively Blackford News Website
+# Positively Blackford Theme

 ## Compilation Tool - WP Gulp
-This project is using [WP Gulp](https://github.com/ahmadawais/WPGulp) to compile all sass and javascript.
-Currently, there is not javascript setup up for compilation.
-There is only sass files.
+This project is using WP Gulp to compile all sass.
+Currently, the project is not using WP Gulp for its other features like javascript compilation.
+Visit this link for more details about [WP Gulp](https://github.com/ahmadawais/WPGulp).

 To install dependencies for WP Gulp, run the following commands:
 ```